Finding a home - First time buyer

 • Experience in off-plan purchases: Choose a conveyancing solicitor with experience in off-plan purchases to guide you through the legal process, including checking the developer's contracts, planning permissions and ensuring everything is in order with your specific plot.

-Step 5: Sort your mortgage
+Step 5: Confirm your mortgage

 Step 6: Monitor the build process

-• Regular Updates: The developer should provide regular updates on the construction progress, including estimated completion dates.
+• Regular updates: The developer should provide regular updates on the construction progress, including estimated completion dates.

-• Visit the Site: If possible, visit the site periodically to see the progress and ensure everything is on track.
+• Visit the site: If possible, visit the site periodically to see the progress and ensure everything is on track.

 • Understand the long-stop completion date: Familiarise yourself with the long-stop completion date outlined in your contract.
 This is the deadline by which the property must be completed.

-Step 7: Do the paperwork
+Step 7: Complete the paperwork

 You’ll need to complete any paperwork, with the help of your conveyancer, by the deadline set by the developer.
 They’ll then facilitate the exchange of contracts and deposit.